andreiac-silva/hash-challenge/README.md

 $ docker-compose up -d
 ```

 The projects' images were pushed on docker-hub.
-The users and products collections will be automatically loaded through `docker-compose` execution.
+The users and products collections will be automatically loaded through `docker-compose` execution that refers  mongo-init.js.
 <br/>
 Once the application is running, the API will be available on `localhost:8080`.
 <br/>